Do you want to learn a simple way to start investing? Here is one perspective on how to think about investing. I call it the “Bucket Strategy”

 However, investing and making your own investment decisions is actually pretty simple if you can approach it as a step-by-step process.

-Kind of like when you were in elementary school just starting to learn how to spell.
-First you learn the ABCs, then you learn simple words like cat, dog and mouse and then from there you learn how to construct sentences and the different aspects of proper grammer grammar and spelling.
+When you were in elementary school you learned how to spell.
+First, you learned the ABCs.
+Then you learned simple words like cat, dog, and mouse.
+From there you learned how to construct sentences and the different aspects of proper grammer grammar and spelling.

 In the interest of keeping things simple, here is how I have typically looked at my investments from a big picture, long-term perspective.

 A Simple Way to Start Investing – The Bucket Strategy

 The bucket strategy is a simple way of looking at your investment landscape over the long-term – i.e. your life.
 It’s based on two simple concepts.